act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 ---
 id: 5e4949
-name: Heading is descriptive
+name: Visible heading is descriptive
 rule_type: atomic

 description: |
-   This rule checks that headings describe the topic or purpose of the content.
+   This rule checks that each visible heading describe the topic or purpose of the content.

 accessibility_requirements:
-- wcag2.0:2.4.6 # Headings and labels (AA)
+- wcag20:2.4.6 # Headings and labels (AA)
     forConformance: true
     failed: not satisfied
     passed: further testing needed